Art Sale through Phillips

 Sponsored by the Hall Art Foundation

-This season, Phillips has partnered with the Hall Art Foundation to offer a group of works in the 20th Century & Contemporary Art Day Sale on 8 December that will directly benefit Black students at the Alexander W. Dreyfoos School of the Arts in West Palm Beach, Florida.
+This season, Phillips has partnered with the Hall Art Foundation to offer a group of works in the 20th Century & Contemporary Art Day Sale on 8 December at 2 PM that will directly benefit Black students at the Alexander W. Dreyfoos School of the Arts in West Palm Beach, Florida.

 The Hall Art Foundation will give all proceeds it receives from their sale to the Dreyfoos School of the Arts Foundation.
 Proceeds from the sale of these lots will be used to implement scholarships specifically for low-income Black students who wish to pursue a career in the visual and performing arts.